The Best Shaving Brush To Transform Your Shave

 Shaving Brush Kit with Boar Hair: Omega Professional Boar Hair Shaving Brush

-The best shaving brushes are typically made of badger hair; however, that’s not necessarily the case.
+The best shaving brush is typically made of badger hair; however, that’s not necessarily the case.
 Omega Professional Shaving Brushes are made of boar hair, and it works just as well as most badger hair brushes but for less than half the price.
 At less than $10, this shaving cream brush is a steal.
 You’ll be hard-pressed to find anything that works nearly as well for such a price.

 Like most boar hair brushes, this brush comes to you rather stiff with an odd smell, but the smell dissipates quickly, and the bristles will soften as they absorb water on your first shave.
 It will take a bit to break in, but once you do, it will be soft and supple.
 You do need to dry it properly upside down on a stand to keep it in good condition, but if you take care of it, it will last you for a long time.

 With a large knot and stiff bristles, this brush is perfect for lifting the hairs on your face.
 If you’re not lifting the hairs on your face before shaving, the razor might tug and pull at the hairs as you drag it across your jaw line.
 Any men experiencing razor bumps and ingrown hairs would benefit from this Omega boar’s hair shaving brush.
 Though the bristles are stiffer initially, you’ll find that you might even prefer them that way.